 - The Department of Criminology and Criminal Justice is ranked second nationally by the Journal of Criminal Justice for scholarly research, and fourth nationally by U.S. News & World Report for the department's doctoral program.

-- The International Business program at UMSL was ranked 20th nationally by U.S. News & World Report in 2010 – its eighth year in the top 20.
+- The International Business program at UMSL was ranked 15th nationally by U.S. News & World Report in 2012 – its tenth year in the top 20.

 - The College of Education ranks first in Missouri for the number of certificates issued annually to teaching professionals.

 - UMSL optometry students earned a 98 percent pass rate for the three phases of the national licensure exam.
 The national average is 95 percent.

 - The Whitney Harris World Ecology Center at UMSL is the nation’s largest and most diverse program in biology conservation.
 Academic and research partners include the Missouri Botanical Garden and Saint Louis Zoo.